amzn/selling-partner-api-docs/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md

 -   **Restricted report type.** A report type that contains PII.
 See [Restricted report types](#restricted-report-types)

--   **Specific path.** A path in a restricted resource that contains a specific order ID or shipment ID.
+-   **Specific path.** A path in a restricted resource that contains a specific order or shipment identifier.
 For example, `orders/v0/orders/902-3159896-1390916/address`

--   **Generic path.** A path in a restricted resource that does not contain a specific order ID or shipment ID.
-Instead, it contains the string `{orderId}` or `{shipmentId}`.
+-   **Generic path.** A path in a restricted resource that contains a generic identifier, such as `{orderId}` or `{shipmentId}`.
 For example, `orders/v0/orders/{orderId}/address`

 Restricted operations
 =====================

 Restricted operations return customers' Personally Identifiable Information (PII).
-For more information about calling restricted operations, see [Tutorial: Get an RDT and call restricted operations](#tutorial-get-an-rdt-and-call-restricted-operations).
+You need an RDT to call a restricted operation.

 Here is list of restricted operations, grouped by API: